-1 A. Yes.
-The Oracle Fusion Cloud ERP and Oracle WACS system currently in use at Delta 2 Utilities has been purpose-built to support the needs of a regulated natural gas local 3 distribution company ("LDC").
-The basis of the process design and system configuration 4 was Accenture's High Performance Utility Model, which was a key enabler in accelerating 5 the design of processes centered on the latest and greatest best practices across the utility 6 value chain specifically tailored to the Oracle utilities platform.
-The system configuration 7 includes utility-specific workflows for areas such as capital project tracking, asset and work 8 management, regulatory accounting, and integration with customer-facing systems.
-9 10 There are strong operational similarities between Delta Utilities and NMGC that make an 11 IT shared services arrangement both logical and efficient.
-Both companies serve as natural 12 gas LDCs with comparable infrastructure, regulatory compliance obligations, and internal 13 business functions.
-They also face similar needs for asset tracking, pipeline maintenance, 14 work order scheduling, and financial transparency.
-15 16 Fundamentally, Delta Utilities' Oracle Fusion Cloud ERP and Oracle WACS system is 17 "fit-for-purpose" to meet the needs of a regulated natural gas LDC.
-In contrast, NMGC 18 currently operates on an iteration of SAP that serves a broader enterprise, including electric 19 utility operations, and has not been optimized for the specific needs of a gas local 20 distribution company nor for NMGC specifically.
-While this solution is functional, there 21 are tangible benefits and cost-savings associated with operating a natural gas utility on an 22 IT system built specifically for natural gas utilities, as opposed to one that is shared in an 23 integrated utilities model.
+3 A. Yes.
+The Oracle Fusion Cloud ERP and Oracle WACS system currently in use at Delta 4 Utilities has been purpose-built to support the needs of a regulated natural gas local 5 distribution company ("LDC").
+The basis of the process design and system configuration 6 was Accenture's High Performance Utility Model, which was a key enabler in accelerating 7 the design of processes centered on the latest and greatest best practices across the utility 8 value chain specifically tailored to the Oracle utilities platform.
+The system configuration 9 includes utility-specific workflows for areas such as capital project tracking, asset and work 10 management, regulatory accounting, and integration with customer-facing systems.

+12 There are strong operational similarities between Delta Utilities and NMGC that make an 13 IT shared services arrangement both logical and efficient.
+Both companies serve as natural 14 gas LDCs with comparable infrastructure, regulatory compliance obligations, and internal 15 business functions.
+They also face similar needs for asset tracking, pipeline maintenance, 16 work order scheduling, and financial transparency.

+Fundamentally, Delta Utilities' Oracle Fusion Cloud ERP and Oracle WACS system is "fit-for-purpose" to meet the needs of a regulated natural gas LDC.
+In contrast, NMGC currently operates on an iteration of SAP that serves a broader enterprise, including electric utility operations, and has not been optimized for the specific needs of a gas local distribution company nor for NMGC specifically.
+While this solution is functional, there are tangible benefits and cost-savings associated with operating a natural gas utility on an

-In addition to the utility-specific functions, many of the core ERP components-such as vendor management, accounts payable, general ledger, and financial and FERC reporting-are highly standardized across the utility industry.
-These processes do not materially differ between LDCs, meaning the existing configuration at Delta Utilities offers a well-aligned and proven foundation for NMGC's needs.
-Furthermore, the work order management processes supported by Oracle WACS-such as scheduling, dispatch, and tracking of field crews-are broadly similar across gas utilities.
-This allows NMGC to adopt a configuration that has already been optimized for natural gas utility field operations, while still maintaining flexibility to tailor specific workflows.
-It is also worth noting that cybersecurity requirements-such as system access controls, incident detection, and patch management-are not materially different between Delta Utilities and NMGC.
-As a result, NMGC can safely and efficiently leverage the same security tooling and protocols already in place at Delta Utilities under the shared services model.
-Taken together, these functional and operational similarities provide a strong foundation for NMGC to transition to a cloned Oracle environment, supported by a shared IT services team that already has direct and relevant real-world experience building and implementing the platform and its application to natural gas utility operations.
+1 IT system built specifically for natural gas utilities, as opposed to one that is shared in an 2 integrated utilities model.
+3 4 In addition to the utility-specific functions, many of the core ERP components-such as 5 vendor management, accounts payable, general ledger, and financial and FERC 6 reporting-are highly standardized across the utility industry.
+These processes do not 7 materially differ between LDCs, meaning the existing configuration at Delta Utilities offers 8 a well-aligned and proven foundation for NMGC's needs.
+9 10 Furthermore, the work order management processes supported by Oracle WACS-such as scheduling, dispatch, and tracking of field crews-are broadly similar across gas utilities.
+11 12 This allows NMGC to adopt a configuration that has already been optimized for natural 13 gas utility field operations, while still maintaining flexibility to tailor specific workflows.
+14 15 Finally, cybersecurity requirements-such as system access controls, incident detection, 16 and patch management-are not materially different between Delta Utilities and NMGC.
+17 As a result, NMGC can safely and efficiently leverage the same security tooling and 18 protocols already in place at Delta Utilities under the shared services model.
+19 20 Taken together, these functional and operational similarities provide a strong foundation 21 for NMGC to transition to a cloned Oracle environment, supported by a shared IT services 22 team that already has direct and relevant real-world experience building and implementing 23 the platform and its application to natural gas utility operations.